todiane/poster-palace/README.md

 **Store Creation**

-- As a super user I can design and update the homepage so that I can keep it updated with the latest products.
+- As a super user I can design and update the site so that I can keep it updated with the latest products.

 - As a first-time visitor, I can understand what the site offers immediately so that I can decide if it meets my needs.